What is a Desktop Publisher?

 Below are examples of industries where Desktop Publishers work:

-Those thinking about becoming a Desktop Publisher might also be interested in the following careers:
+Those interested in being a Desktop Publisher may also be interested in:

 More about our data sources and methodologies.